Business Loan Protection Insurance 2026 Guide

 The cost of taking out corporate loan protection depends on several factors taken into consideration by the insurer, including the following:

-- Do they have a healthy lifestyle exercising and not drinking excessively or smoking?
+- Do they have a healthy lifestyle, exercise, and do not drink excessively or smoke?

 - How old are they at the policy outset?

-The cost for a 36-year old business owner applying for a £140,000 business loan over a fixed term period of 10 years with decreasing cover is around £6 a month.
-For a 50-year old, the cost to put the same policy in place will be over £25 a month.
+The cost for a 36-year-old business owner applying for a £140,000 business loan over a fixed term period of 10 years with decreasing cover is around £7 a month.
+For a 50-year-old, implementing the same policy will cost around £25 a month.

-Insurance Hero is an independent broker who can provide a competitive quote closely aligned to the needs of you and your business.
+Insurance Hero is an independent broker who can provide a competitive quote closely aligned with your and your business’s needs.
 Contact our sales team today on 0203 129 88 66 for a fast and free quote.

-It is only the payout money that is usually tax-free as the ultimate beneficiary of any payment is creditors and not the business itself.
+Only the payout money is usually tax-free, as the ultimate beneficiary of any payment is the creditors and not the business itself.

 As well as a financial payout when you most need it, a comprehensive business loan cover should also include the following key features:

-- Sessions with a physiotherapist or acupuncture professional
+- Sessions with a physiotherapist or an acupuncture professional

 - Stress-related advice and counselling through a dedicated helpline